Plainville Sod Installation Services

 Plainville Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
-Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and are subject to engineering review.
-Zoning compliance is essential, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1 ratio), and adhering to impervious surface coverage limits.
-Homeowners’ association (HOA) coordination may also be necessary.
-Inspection procedures include as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
+Zoning compliance is critical, including maintenance of setbacks, maximum slope ratios of 3:1 (33%), and impervious surface limits.
+Homeowner association (HOA) coordination may also be necessary.
+Inspections involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 Plainville Building Department